NukaWorks/ModularKit/README.md

 ## What is ModularKit ?

-**ModularKit** it's a lightweight but powerful Java micro-framework for creating modular apps.
+**ModularKit**, a lightweight but powerful Java micro-framework for creating modular apps.

 With ModularKit, you can create modular apps with increased flexibility and